-Tongue protruding slightly (maybe I thought air would help numb the pain) I stared at the blank computer screen with my fists balled in my hair.
+Tongue protruding slightly to numb it, I stared at the blank computer screen with my fists balled in my hair.
 I don’t know how long I’d been like that…collectively during the last month I’d guess about a fortnight, although at this point it was about two in the afternoon so I must have only been out of bed for about half an hour.

-The air was as uncommitted as tarmac and the vague sunlight lay like cold dust all over the room.
-If I’d been able to think of a couple of similes like that at the time there wouldn’t have been so much of a problem.
+The weather was as uncommitted as tarmac and the vague sunlight lay like cold dust all over the room.
+If I’d been able to think of some imagery like that at the time there wouldn’t have been so much of a problem.
 I may have even got dressed to celebrate, though I can’t promise anything.

-There was a character forming on the screen in front of me.
-Well, ‘character’ in the loosest sense of the word.
-There were a few words coming together to form some semblance of a fictional personality, but it was slim pickings.
-Three pathetic paragraphs and an over-enthusiastic word-processor cursor.
+I’d gotten as far as forming a protagonist.
+Well, in the loosest sense of the word.
+There were a few words coming together on the screen to create some semblance of a fictional personality, but it was slim pickings.
+She boiled down to three pathetic paragraphs and an over-enthusiastic word-processor cursor.
 I managed to muster up the energy to glare at it.

-With a report that almost had me sailing through the ceiling tiles, someone announced themselves in no uncertain terms on the woodwork of my front door.
+With a report that almost had me sailing through the ceiling tiles, someone announced themselves on the woodwork of my front door.

 “Please, dear God, be someone interesting.”

-I shambled down the hall whilst doing up the tie on my dressing gown and wondered idly who would be calling at my flat at this time on a Sunday.
-My publishers were perhaps the only people I knew less committed to writing than me and wouldn’t fly out here to do what could easily be accomplished in an abusive phone call.
+I shambled down the hall whilst doing up my dressing gown and wondered idly who would be calling at my flat at this time on a Sunday.
+My publishers were perhaps the only people I knew less committed to my writing than me and certainly wouldn’t fly out here to do what could easily be accomplished in an abusive phone call.
 As for friends, well, just…ha.